The Fight Against COVID-19

 - Other researchers are investigating long-term, light-based diagnostic, sterilization and treatment strategies, including therapeutic approaches that use photo-active agents that target COVID-19 in the throat and low-cost diagnostic imaging that can detect micro-clotting in COVID-19 Intensive Care Unit (ICU) patients.

 SUPPORT COVID-19 RESEARCH

 As a result of the COVID-19 outbreak, researchers at UCI Beckman Laser Institute & Medical Clinic are at the forefront in solving major pandemic issues.
-Like the formation of the Bridge Ventilator Consortium, Institute researchers are dedicated to providing their expertise and working collaboratively to help during the COVID-19 crisis.
+Institute researchers are dedicated to providing their expertise and working collaboratively to help during the COVID-19 crisis.